-These days, many sixth form and sixth form colleges offer a range of different pathways that include more practical vocational courses alongside A level which may require lower entry requirements, for example
+These days, many sixth form and sixth form colleges offer a range of different pathways that include more practical vocational courses alongside A level - these may require lower entry requirements, for example

 - 4 GCSEs grade 5 and above for a combined programme of A level and vocational subjects such as BTEC or Cambridge Technicals

 - 4 GCSE grade 4 for practical and vocational subjects such as BTEC or Cambridge Technicals.

 Check out which sixth forms are near you and find out what they are offering and their entry requirements.

 What can you do if you're expecting mainly GCSE grades below grade 4?